 Looking back at 2020, it has to be stated that while many established working routines needed to be interrupted or modified, members of the department found new ways and innovative strategies of how to connect, interact, and work - from "afar".
-These creative reconfigurations made the required social distance We are indebted to all interested colleagues, partners, students and the JGU leadership for their continued support and interest and we are looking forward to all positive changes and progress to be made in 2021.
+These creative reconfigurations made the required social distance feel a little bit less distant (as becomes evident in the photograph below).
+We are indebted to all interested colleagues, partners, students and the JGU leadership for their continued support and interest and we are looking forward to all positive changes and progress to be made in 2021.